exemari/qu-challenge/README.md

 You can visualize the code and functionality in https://codesandbox.io/p/devbox/k9wjkc

-Here, in the terminal, you can execute the tests running `yarn test`
+Here, in the terminal, you can execute it locally running `npm start`or you can execute the tests running `yarn test`

 ![CodeSandbox](https://github.com/exemari/qu-challenge/blob/main/src/images/image2.png?raw=true)